anarchymonkey/anikets-campground/README.md

 * great source of learning

 ## Prequisites
 * must have 'NODE.js' installed
 * must have a text editor as to make the file structure readable
 * must have mongo-db

 ### Steps to run the server

                          go to the cmd and type node app.js 'Server has started message will be displayed'
 #WARNING

 * inclusion of node modules increases the character count by thousands thus it is not maintainable and thus not recommended
 * as this is a trial project , node modules have already been given
+* after the project ends , i am going to remove the node modules thus npm install before doing anything